BU-CLOUD-S20/Building-a-deployable-application-to-visualizing-the-output-of-a-Deep-Neural-Network-model/README.md

 1. Enter the model's API URL in the text field
 2. Upload or select images to use:
-	2.1.
-Webcam
+	* Webcam
-    		i.
-Allow the browser to use your web cam ii.
-Select Capture Image to take a picture iii.
-Select Add Images to add the captured image 2.2.
+		* Allow the browser to use your web cam
+    		* Select Capture Image to take a picture
+    		* Select Add Images to add the captured image 2.2.
 Samples
     	2.3.
 Select an image by clicking on it
 3. Choose Files